w3c/trace-context/spec/20-http_header_format.md

 header.
 An implementation needs to attempt to parse `tracestate` if a higher version is detected to the best of its abilities.
 It is the implementor's decision whether to use partially-parsed `tracestate` key-value pairs or not.

-## Mutating the `traceparent` field

-### Base mutations

-> **MOVE(D) to processing model?**
-Library or platform receiving `traceparent` request header MUST send it to outgoing requests.
-It MAY mutate the value of this header before passing to outgoing requests.

-If the value of the `traceparent` field wasn't changed before propagation - `tracestate` MUST NOT be modified as well.
-Unmodified headers propagation is typically implemented in pass-thru services like proxies.
-This behavior may also be implemented in a service which currently does not collect distributed tracing information.

-Here is the list of allowed mutations:

-1. **Update `parent-id`**.
-The value of property `parent-id` can be set to the new value representing the ID of the current operation.
-This is the most typical mutation and should be considered a default.
-2. **Indicate recorded state**.
-The value of `recorded` flag of `trace-flags` may be set to `1` if it had value `0` before or vice versa. `parent-id` MUST be set to the new value with the `recorded` flag update.
-See details of `recorded` flag for more information on how this flag is recommended to be used.
-3. **Update `recorded`**.
-The value of `recorded` reflects the caller's recording behavior: either the trace data were dropped or may have been recorded out-of-band.
-This mutation gives the downstream tracer information about the likelihood its parent's information was recorded.
-4. **Restarting trace**.
-All properties - `trace-id`, `parent-id`, `trace-flags` are regenerated.
-This mutation is used in the services defined as a front gate into secure networks and eliminates a potential denial of service attack surface.

-Libraries and platforms MUST NOT make any other mutations to the `traceparent` header.

-## Mutating the `tracestate` field

-> **MOVE(D) to processing model?**

-Library or platform receiving `tracestate` request header MUST send it to outgoing requests.
-It MAY mutate the value of this header before passing to outgoing requests.
-The main concept of `tracestate` mutations is that the order of unmodified key-value pairs MUST be preserved.
-Modified keys MUST be moved to the beginning of the list.

-Here is the list of allowed mutations:

-1. **Update key value**.
-The value of any key can be updated.
-Modified keys MUST
-2. be moved to the beginning of the list.
-This is the most common mutation resuming the trace.
-3. **Add new key-value pair**.
-New key-value pair should be added into the beginning of the list.
-4. **Delete the key-value pair**.
-Any key-value pair MAY be deleted.
-It is highly discouraged to delete keys that weren't generated by the same tracing system or platform.
-Deletion of unknown key-value pair will break correlation in other systems.
-This mutation enables two scenarios.
-The first is proxies can block certain `tracestate` keys for privacy and security concerns.
-The second scenario is a truncation of long `tracestate`'s.